-While you may find vegan items in Yogi Surprise, the box is not exclusively vegan.
+While you may find vegan items in Yogi, the box is not exclusively vegan.
 This can be confusing for some, and it's important to understand why yoga does not require a vegan diet.

 When Patañjali wrote his 196 sutras that serve as the foundational text for Raja Yoga, he discussed five Yamas that define our relationship to the external world and those around us.
 Among those five Yamas is the principle of ahimsa, Sanskrit for "not to injure."
 Today, some yogis interpret this as requiring not simply a vegetarian diet, but a vegan one, specifically excluding foods like eggs, honey, and milk.